xubuvd/guesswhat/README.md

 # About Me
-虚步, a Ph.D. student at BUPT.
+虚步, He is a Ph.D. student at Beijing University of Posts and Telecommunications.
 He is very fortunate to be advised by his advisor.
-His research is in the area of Vision, Language, and Reasoning, with a focus on Visual Dialogue.
-He is particularly interested in building a visually-grounded conversational AI (social robot) that can see the world and talk with us in natural language.
-Other interests include Visual/Language Grounding, Visual Reasoning, Visual Question Generation, and Visually-grounded Referring Expression.
+His research is in the area of Vision, Language, and Reasoning, currently focusing on Visual Dialogue.
+He is particularly interested in building a visually-grounded conversational AI (social robot) to see the world and talk with us in natural language.
+Other interests include Natural Language Processing and Visually-grounded Referring Expression.

 Now I've been working on the GuessWhich, Visual Dialog(VisDial) and Talking-to-Videos(Video-Grounded Dialogue) task, please feel free to contact me with pangweitf@bupt.edu.cn or pangweitf@163.com if you have any questions or concerns.